 • Anemia: Use has been associated with decreased hemoglobin and hematocrit; cases of significantly reduced hemoglobin (<8 g/dL) and/or hematocrit (<24%) have been reported.

-• CNS effect: Somnolence and fatigue can occur with use; patients must be cautioned about performing tasks which require mental alertness (eg, operating machinery or driving).
+• CNS depression: May cause CNS depression, which may impair physical or mental abilities; patients must be cautioned about performing tasks which require mental alertness (eg, operating machinery or driving).

 • Edema: Peripheral edema and edema independent of hypertension, heart failure, weight gain, renal or hepatic dysfunction has been reported.

 • Neurotoxicity: Patients must be closely monitored for potential neurotoxicity (observed in animal models but not established in adults).